 After re-parameterization

-- Correlated measurement error within sets is allowed. - This is a big plus, because omitted variables are a reality. - Correlated measurement error between sets must be ruled out by careful data collection. - No need to do the calculations ever again.
+- Correlated measurement error within sets is allowed. - This is a big plus, because it's reality. - Correlated measurement error between sets must be ruled out by careful data collection. - No need to do the calculations ever again.